barotto/libRocketDoc/pages/planned_features.md

 title: Planned Features
 ---

-Based on discussions in the forums, the following are planned features for libRocket.
+Based on discussions in the forums, the following are planned features for {{page.lib_name}}.

 ### Sooner